jacobwindsor/thesis-lab-book/gsoc-proposal.md

 ![example user interface](Drawing.jpeg)

 ### Data Strorage
 All data is stored as a JSON object in a similiar way to the [Google Slides API](https://developers.google.com/slides/reference/rest/v1/presentations#Presentation).
 The presentation object contains attributes such as a Title, Description and an orderered list of the Slide Objects.
-The slide object contains key: value pair node IDs with an ordered list of the manipulation API operation, and their parameters that should be carried out.
+The slide object contains key: value pair node IDs with an ordered list of the manipulation API operations, and their parameters, that should be carried out.

 Example Presentation:
 ```javascript